Home How-To Wheels & Tires Dirt Bike Tube & Tire Change

 6. Start your tube install by pushing the valve stem through the valve stem hole.

-7. *This first step can be a hassle because your fingers, valve stem, and tire are trying to occupy the same space at once.
+7. *This first step can be a hassle because your fingers, valve stem, and tire are simultaneously trying to occupy the same space.

 8. When you finally wrestle the valve stem through, install the nut from the old tube to keep it from slipping back into the rim.